Darcyddx/Active-Vision/Documentation/Scrum/April/25_April.md

 ### Xi Ding
 ## What have I done?

-- Connect the camera preview stream to the UI element
+- Created mockups for posture point overlays, ensuring aesthetic consistency, and gathered initial feedback from the design team

 ## What am I doing next?

-- Manage to get the live camera feed showing on the screen
+- Develop a prototype to dynamically render posture points on the UI, testing integration with sample data

 ### Xingchen Zhang
 ## What have I done?